-She tenderly remembers that, since the company was smaller at the time, there were all very close as a team.
-Because of that proximity, Carla never felt the only woman among the men working in a very specific area, such as engineering.
-They were all very comprehensive in that sense, and they always took the time to explain the technical side of Endiprev’s business.
+She tenderly remembers that, since the company was smaller at the time, there were all remarkably close as a team.
+Because of that proximity, Carla never felt the only woman among the men working in a specific area, such as engineering.
+They were all very comprehensive in that sense, and they always took the time to explain the technical side of ENDIPREV business.

 As the first female worker, she was also the first female employee to get pregnant.
 What, in many companies, still in this day, may be considered a problem, Carla described this as “one of the best experiences of her professional life”.
 She remembers when she announced the news to the CEO, how enthusiastic and joyful his reaction was.

 “We are in the right male company.
 We have a spectacular environment.
 The company founders, being all men, value so much the family they have and the family they built, and they know how important family is for one to be successful”.